Trump touts US nuclear arsenal amid standoff with North Korea

 - It is unclear to what extent, if any, the US nuclear arsenal has been modernized since Trump took office

-Bridgewater, New Jersey (CNN)A day after an incendiary rebuke of North Korea, President Donald Trump touted US nuclear capabilities on Twitter, potentially further escalating a growing standoff with Pyongyang.
+Bridgewater, New Jersey (CNN)A day after an incendiary rebuke of North Korea, President Donald Trump touted US nuclear capabilities on Twitter, potentially escalating further the growing standoff with Pyongyang.

 "My first order as President was to renovate and modernize our nuclear arsenal.
 It is now far stronger and more powerful than ever before," Trump wrote just before 8 a.m.
 ET from his golf resort here.
 "Hopefully we will never have to use this power, but there will never be a time that we are not the most powerful nation in the world!"